- 1A mirror: she stared at her reflection in the looking glassMore example sentences

 - One would expect brilliant reflections in a looking glass owned by the marquise and depicted by Boucher, not murky half-lights.

 - Janet looks into her looking glass, practising a number of reflections for a public audience.

 - Cate opened her eyes and avoided looking into the looking glass placed before her.

-- 1.1 [as modifier] Being or involving the opposite of what is normal or expected: a looking-glass land looking-glass logicMore example sentences
+- 1.1 [as modifier] Opposite to what is normal or expected: looking-glass logicMore example sentences

 - Germany is a looking-glass land for rockers, a place to slip personae and assume new guises.

 - It is a kind of moral idiocy: the greatest defender of freedom on the planet, enjoying the freest institutions, seeking its moral yardstick in the looking-glass values of a corrupt, perverse institutional relic.

 - America's restorationist revolution led to a looking-glass system of politics in which progress and retrogression, left and right, were jumbled, just as they were in the initial stages of the French Revolution.

 More definitions of looking glassDefinition of looking glass in: